rhysd/tui-textarea/CONTRIBUTING.md

 ```

 Then the debug prints are output to the `debug.txt` file.
 If timing is important or you want to see the output in real-time,
-printing the file content with `tail` command would be useful.
+it would be useful to monitor the file content with `tail` command in another terminal window.

 ```sh
 # In a terminal, reproduce the issue